svlentink/myhugoblogs/blog.lent.ink/content/2020/parcel-box.md

 The front height will be 1220-50=1170 (or 1250-50=1200), of which the `front_covered_height` will be 1170-30-30=1110 (or 1200-30-30=1140).
-The two times 30 stands for the gap top open the hatch on the top and the 30mm ground clearance of the door.
+The two times 30 stands for
+the 30mm gap to open the hatch and the 30mm ground clearance.

 #### Door
 The initial remaining slap will now be used for the top and the door,